ariakit/ariakit/packages/reakit/src/Id/README.md

   <strong>This is experimental</strong> and may have breaking changes in minor or patch version updates.
 Issues for this module will have lower priority.
 Even so, if you use it, feel free to <a href="https://github.com/reakit/reakit/issues/new/choose" target="_blank">give us feedback</a>.
 </blockquote>

-Accessible `Group` component that is used to identify a set of user interface objects.
-It implements the [WAI-ARIA Group Role](https://www.w3.org/TR/wai-aria-1.1/#group).
+`Id` is a component that renders an element with an automatically generated `id` attribute that is consistent across server and client.
+It's used by several other components.

 <carbon-ad></carbon-ad>